AthLEAD Advantage Sports League (AASL)

-San Diego Community Athletic League (SDCALi) mission is to provide their league participants (1st to 8th grade students) with athletic activities that keeps them busy well into the crucial after school hours, which have shown to be beneficial.
+AthLEAD Advantage Sports League (AASL) mission is to provide their league participants (1st to 8th grade students) with athletic activities that keeps them busy well into the crucial after school hours, which have shown to be beneficial.
 Participating in athletics helps alleviate crime, the academic achievement gap, substance use and academic shortcomings, particularly for racial/ethnic minority groups and low income students.
-SDCALi provides access to sports facilities which the majority of the students do not have.
+AASL provides access to sports facilities which the majority of the students do not have.

 AthLEAD Advantage emphasizes the importance of: